polonskiy/crowdr/README.md

 `crowdr restart` - stops all containers and starts them again

+`crowdr kill` - kills all containers

+`crowdr rm` - removes all stopped containers from current config

+`crowdr rmi` - removes all not otherwise used images contained in current config

 `crowdr ps` - shows running containers from current config

 `crowdr ip` - shows IP addresses of running containers from current config